GeorgeQuantAnalyst/crypto-trading-bootcamp/docs/basic/type-of-analysis-markets.md

 Updated: 6.3.2023 by Lucy
 {: .label .label-purple }

 There are two main types of analysis used in financial markets: fundamental analysis and technical analysis.
-Another one is psychology analysis
+Another one is psychology analysis.

-{: .note }
 Both fundamental and technical analysis can be used to make investment decisions in financial markets, and many investors use a combination of both approaches.
 However, there are some key differences between the two approaches, and each has its own strengths and weaknesses.

-{: .note }
 Fundamental analysis is often used for long-term investing and can provide a more comprehensive view of a company or industry.
 However, it can be time-consuming and may not be as useful for short-term trading.

-{: .note }
 Technical analysis, on the other hand, is often used for short-term trading and can provide more immediate signals for buying and selling decisions.
 However, it can be more subjective and may not provide as much context about the underlying factors driving market movements.

-Ultimately, the choice of analysis method depends on an investor's individual investment goals, risk tolerance, and preferred investing style.

 ## Table of contents
 {: .no_toc .text-delta }